Anirudhsk02/Tcam_project/README.md

 ## Key Features

-TCAM Encoding Algorithms: Efficient algorithms to encode TCAM functionality using multiple RAM blocks, enabling parallel search operations and handling ternary words with don't-care states.
+- TCAM Encoding Algorithms: Efficient algorithms to encode TCAM functionality using multiple RAM blocks, enabling parallel search operations and handling ternary words with don't-care states.
-Width and Depth Division: Techniques to divide the TCAM width and depth across multiple RAM blocks, optimizing memory utilization for large TCAM configurations.
+- Width and Depth Division: Techniques to divide the TCAM width and depth across multiple RAM blocks, optimizing memory utilization for large TCAM configurations.
 TCAM Operations: Implementation of TCAM write, read, and lookup operations in Verilog HDL.
-Simulation and Verification: Comprehensive simulation and verification of the TCAM design using ModelSim, with various test cases to validate the correctness of the implementation.
+- Simulation and Verification: Comprehensive simulation and verification of the TCAM design using ModelSim, with various test cases to validate the correctness of the implementation.
-Hardware Synthesis: Synthesis and mapping of the TCAM design onto a Cyclone IV FPGA, demonstrating the practical feasibility of realizing high-performance TCAM architectures on reconfigurable hardware.

 ## Repository Structure